-The skilled personal injury lawyers at Bisnar Chase have the knowledge and experience it takes to ensure that your rights are protected.
+The skilled Los Angeles wrongful death lawyers at Bisnar Chase have the knowledge and experience it takes to ensure that your rights are protected.
 Los Angeles Aviation accidents often involve complex issues and a number of parties.
 Our law firm has access to nationally renowned engineers, pilots and other experts who can help bolster your case.
 We work on a contingent fee basis, which means you don't pay us anything until we recover compensation for you.

 Please contact us at (323) 238-4683 for a free consultation and comprehensive case evaluation pertaining to a plane crash from or to Los Angeles.